-Special meetings of the Board may be called upon the written request of three (3) or more Directors or upon verbal agreement of three (3) or more Directors at the duly called meeting.
-Notice of special meetings shall be sent to all LPRC members by email and/or telephone call no less than 48 hours prior to the meeting date.
-Notice shall include the date, time, place and purpose of the meeting.
+Special meetings of the LPRC Board may be called upon the written request of three (3) or more Directors or upon verbal agreement of three (3) or more Directors at a duly called meeting.
+Notice of special meetings shall be sent to all LPRC members by any appropriate and effective means no less than 48 hours prior to the meeting date.
+Notice shall include the date, time, place, and purpose of the meeting.

-b) Members feeling that they have justifiable cause to miss a meeting of the Board shall notify the Board which shall determine whether to accept such a cause at the next scheduled meeting.
+b.
+Members feeling that they have justifiable cause to miss a meeting of the LPRC Board shall notify the LPRC Board, which shall determine whether to accept such a cause at the next scheduled meeting.

-Any member of the Board may tender his resignation from the Board by written notification.
-The notice of the vacancy will be published in subsequent Board agendas until the vacancy is filled.
+Any member of the LPRC Board may tender his resignation from the LPRC Board by written notification.
+A notice of the vacancy will be published in subsequent LPRC Board agendas until the vacancy is filled.

 A. Meeting Notice